…and the secret reason for it. Why Soft Skills are Lacking and What You Can Do About It.

 Soft Skills are Lacking

-In a recent State of the Economy and Employment Survey conducted by Adecco Staffing US, 44% of respondents cited soft skills as the area with the biggest gap.
+Studies often show a gap between skills desired by employers and skills that workers possess, with soft skills often lacking.
 Some studies show 60% of employers think applicants are lacking communication, critical thinking, creativity, collaboration and other soft skills.
-More articles about the soft skills gap:
+A Time article about the soft skills gap.